underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-functions.md

 val second2 = Second[String :: Int :: Boolean :: HNil]
 ```

+Summoning is subject to similar constraints as `Last`.
+If we try to summon an instance for an incompatible `HList`,
+resolution fails and we get a compile error:

 ```tut:book:fail
 Second[String :: HNil]
 ```

-When we are able to summon an instance
-it comes with an `apply` method that works
+Summoned instances come with an `apply` method
-as expected at the value level:
+that operates on the relevant type of `HList` at the value level:

 ```tut:book
 second1("foo" :: true :: 123 :: HNil)